Barolo di Serralunga d'Alba DOCG, Fontanafredda

 Italy – 2014

-Tasting Note: Blood red with ruby highlights, it has a clear-cut, intense nose with overtones of vanilla, spices, withered roses and underbrush.
-The palate is dry, but soft, full bodied, velvety and well balanced, and is engagingly complex throughout the lengthy finish.
+Blood red with ruby highlights, it has a clear-cut, intense nose with overtones of vanilla, spices, withered roses, and underbrush.
+The palate is dry, but soft, full-bodied, velvety, and well-balanced, and is engagingly complex throughout the lengthy finish.

 Awards and Press News: Silver Medal, Decanter World Wine Awards 2019

-Available for free local delivery or national delivery via our delivery partners.
+Available for local delivery or national delivery via our delivery partners.